Spencer Krug: Overview

 In mid-2008, Krug toured with Wolf Parade in support of their second LP entitled At Mount Zoomer on June 17, 2008.
 On March 24, 2009, Swan Lake released their second album, Enemy Mine.
 In January 2010, Krug released Dreamland EP: Marimba and Shit-Drums under the Moonface name.
 In June 2010, Wolf Parade released their third full album, Expo 86.
 A world tour supporting the new album followed, after which the band went on indefinite hiatus.

 Krug's first full-length album as Moonface, Organ Music Not Vibraphone Like I'd Hoped, was released in August 2011.
+Influences on the record included Suicide, OMD and Depeche Mode.
 Krug then teamed up with the Helsinki-based band Siinai to record his second full length Moonface album, With Siinai: Heartbreaking Bravery, which was released on April 17, 2012.
 In a June 2012 interview, Krug stated that Wolf Parade and Sunset Rubdown had disbanded and would no longer be touring or releasing albums.
 On August 27, 2013, Jagjaguwar Records announced Krug's third full length Moonface album, Julia With Blue Jeans On, which was released on October 29, 2013.
 Krug once again collaborated with Siinai for the fourth Moonface album, My Best Human Face, which was released on June 3, 2016.

 Wolf Parade reunited in 2016, releasing a self-titled EP that May.
 The band's fourth album, Cry Cry Cry, followed on October 6, 2017.
 Krug's fifth full-length release as Moonface, a double album entitled This One's for the Dancer & This One's for the Dancer's Bouquet, was released on November 2, 2018, after which Krug retired the Moonface alias, citing a desire "to get personally behind [his work] in a more literal and meaningful way" by releasing music under his own name.
 Wolf Parade's fifth album, Thin Mind, was released on January 24, 2020; however, the album's accompanying tour was cut short by the onset of the COVID-19 pandemic.

 Krug's first album under his own name, Fading Graffiti, was announced in March 2021 and released the following month.
 It served as the first release on Krug's personal record label, Pronounced Kroog.
-His two subsequent solo albums, Twenty Twenty Twenty Twenty One and I Just Drew This Knife, followed in June 2022 and October 2023 respectively.
+His two subsequent solo albums, Twenty Twenty Twenty Twenty One and I Just Drew This Knife, followed in June 2022 and October 2023, respectively.

 After a 13-year hiatus, Sunset Rubdown announced their reunion in December 2022, and embarked on a North American tour in the spring of 2023.
 On February 4, 2024, the group announced via Instagram that they had recorded a new album.
 Called Always Happy to Explode, the nine-song album released on September 20, 2024.